RRC General Grounds Rules

 • Not more than one (1) horse at a time should be exercised in a round pen.

 • When trail riding, a person should tell someone at the RRC where he/she is going.
 Carrying a cell phone is a sensible idea.
-In addition, the small gate (near the cook shack) should be left open.
-The rider can close the gate when he/she returns.

 3.3 Children under the age of 18

-Children under the age of 18 must be supervised by a member 18 years or older whenever they are riding or working with a horse.
-Children must be at least 16 years of age to do horse chores such as scooping, feeding, cleaning stalls, etc. without an adult present.
+• Children under the age of 18 must be supervised by a member 18 years or older whenever they are riding or working with a horse.

 3.4 Cruelty and Abuse Rules